 The average consumer doesn’t have that kind of money to spend.
 But there are inexpensive steps you can take to help protect your data.
 Here's how to protect your data privacy:

 - Use a mail slot or locking mailbox so that thieves can’t steal your mail.

 - Shred documents before discarding them.
 That includes receipts, bank statements, and credit card statements — anything that includes personal information.

 - Secure your home Wi-Fi network.
 That way, criminals can’t eavesdrop on your online activity.

 - Don’t automatically provide your Social Security number just because someone asks for it.
 Determine if they really need it and, if so, ask how they’ll help protect it.

-- Use strong, unique passwords for all of your online accounts.
+- Use strong, unique passwords and multi-factor authentication.

-One final recommendation to help you keep your data private: Regularly assess the privacy settings on your social media accounts.
-If you don’t, you may be sharing a lot more than just your name with people you’ve never met—and a savvy criminal could use that information to steal your identity and a lot more.
+- Regularly reassess the privacy settings on your social media accounts.
+If you don’t, you may be sharing a lot more than just your name.
+A savvy criminal could use that information to steal your identity — and much more besides.